 Supply a short caption for each figure; more detailed discussion of the figure can be reserved for the text.
 Further information about the use of figure captions and figure numbering can be found in the First Break guidance for authors.

-Your abstract will be uploaded in several steps using the online submission module.
-The body of the abstract must be uploaded using the Conference Template [doc: 706 kB], either in Word or PDF.
-Please make sure the file is not protected.
+Your extended abstract will be uploaded in 6 steps using the online submission module.
+The body of the extended abstract must be uploaded using the template.

 A LaTeX template is available up on request at email@example.com.
 Please note that the uploaded document is a MS Word format or a PDF document.
 In case of a PDF document, please do not protect it.